Despite war, some Ukrainian families reunite for New Year - NewsBreak

 Back in February, fathers, husbands and sons had to stay behind as their wives, mothers and daughters boarded trains with small children seeking safety outside the country.
 Scenes of tearful goodbyes seared television screens and front pages of newspaper across the world.

-But on the last day of the year marked by the brutal war, many returned to the capital to spend New Year’s Eve with their loved ones.
+But on the last day of the year marked by the brutal war, many returned to the capital to spend New Year’s Eve with their loved ones, despite the ongoing Russian attacks.

+Multiple explosions were heard across the country Saturday, and air defenses were activated in several regions.
+One of the explosions in Kyiv occurred in a residential area, among the multi-story buildings of Solomianskyi district.
+One person was killed and three wounded, said the capital’s mayor, Vitali Klitschko.

 Valeriia first sought refuge from the conflict in Spain but later moved to Poland.
 Asked what their New Year’s Eve plans were, she answered simply: “Just to be together.”